jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/take-care-of-your-brackets.md

     text-left\">The complexity of removing oral biofilm <em>(bacterial plaque)</em>
     in highly retentive areas such like the ones that form with orthodontic appliances can easily generate gingival inflammation, tooth decay and halitosis.
-A large number of clinical trials have shown that, under these conditions, Waterpik® oral irrigators eliminate 99.9% of plaque deposited on teeth, gums and hard-to-reach places, thanks to the direct application of a pulsatile jet of common water or mouthwash.</p> <p class=\"dv-div-text text-left\"> In our opinion, the irrigation technique will always be indicated as an adjunctive resource in the hygiene of
+A large number of clinical trials have shown that, under these conditions, Waterpik<sup>®</sup>
+    oral irrigators eliminate 99.9% of plaque deposited on teeth, gums and hard-to-reach places, thanks to the direct application of a pulsatile jet of common water or mouthwash.</p> <p class=\"dv-div-text text-left\"> In our opinion, the irrigation technique will always be indicated as an adjunctive resource in the hygiene of